Brunswick Corporation: 19th century

-Brunswick was founded by J. M. Brunswick who came to the United States from Switzerland at the age of 15.
+Brunswick was founded by J. M. Brunswick, who came to the US from Switzerland at the age of 15.
 The J. M. Brunswick Manufacturing Company opened for business on September 15, 1845, in Cincinnati, Ohio.
-Originally J. M. Brunswick intended his company to be mainly in the business of making carriages, but soon after opening his machine shop, he became fascinated with billiards and decided that making billiard tables would be more lucrative, as the better tables then in use in the United States were imported from England.
+Originally J. M. Brunswick intended his company to be mainly in the business of making carriages, but soon after opening his machine shop, he became fascinated with billiards and decided that making billiard tables would be more lucrative, as the better tables then in use in the US were imported from England.
 Brunswick billiard tables were a commercial success, and the business expanded and opened the first of what would become many branch offices in Chicago in 1848.
 It was later renamed J. M. Brunswick & Brother by 1860, after a family member came on board, and the company's slogan at this time was: "The oldest and most extensive billiard table manufacturers in the United States".